nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The event index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `listevent` followed by `listevcontact 2` lists all the persons whose event set contains the 2nd event in the event list.
+* `listevent` followed by `listevcontact 2` lists all the persons whose event tags contains the 2nd event in the event list.

 #### Sorting events: `sortevent`